-Controlling the iPod® using Radio Buttons
+Controlling The iPod® Using Radio Buttons

-To get into the UCI (iPod®) mode and access a connected iPod®, press the "AUX" button on the radio faceplate.
-Once in the UCI (iPod®) mode, the iPod® audio track (if available from iPod®) will start playing over the vehicle audio system.
+To get into the UCI (iPod®) mode and access a connected iPod®, press the 'AUX' button on the radio faceplate.
+Once in the UCI (iPod®) mode, iPod® audio tracks (if available from iPod®) start playing over the vehicle's audio system.